jiakaiBot/deCloudflare/tool/localhost_certs/README.md

 Looking for **SSL certificate for localhost**?

-Here you can download SSL certificate for your localhost/network use.
+Here you can download SSL certificate for your localhost or network use.

 `#FuckChrome for forcing localhost or network to use HTTPS #FuckGoogle`